ZhnZhn/ZhnZhn.github.io/README.md

 Some open and private data providers require user's API Key.

-For example, for loading data from Quandl without API Key exists some restriction on frequency and amount of queries (50 per day/1 at a time) and can be deprecated, according to Quandl.
+For example, for loading data from Nasdaq Data Link without API Key exists some restriction on frequency and amount of queries (50 per day/1 at a time) and can be deprecated, according to Nasdaq Data Link.
 With API Key it is possible to make (50 000 per day/1 at a time).
 It's free of charge to receive.

 Data providers API Keys can be set on the **tab ApiKeys, dialog Settings**.
 Also for loading data from data providers with HTTP protocol required local HTTP proxy server, could be set in the **dialog Settings**.